oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-8-build-verse-submitter.md

 sqlite3 /data/verse-verifier/db.sqlite
 ```

-To make it easier to see the results of your query, execute the following at SQLite.
+To better visualize the results of your queries, execute the following commands in SQLite:
 ```sql
 .headers on
 .mode column
 ```

-Before checking verse verification status, you must check your verse state_commitment_chain(scc) contract address.
+Before examining the Verse verification status, it's essential to confirm your Verse's state_commitment_chain (scc) contract address.
 You can check the state_commitment_chain address as `StateCommitmentChain` at `addresses.json` downloaded from [tools-fe](/docs/verse-developer/how-to-build-verse/1-2-manual#4-2-check-verse-information).

-You can check the verification status of the your Verse by run SQL with the `StateCommitmentChain` address as the where condition.
+You can examine your Verse's verification status by running an SQL command with the `StateCommitmentChain` address as a condition in the WHERE clause.

 ```sql
 .header on